alvaroarol/dna-analyser/README.md

 #Changelog

+08/07/2016
+- Added an options menu to restrict which functions should be ran

 06/07/2016
-- Added options to load an example sequence or to load a sequence from a local text file
+- Added the possibility to load an example sequence or to load a sequence from a local text file
 - Added a timer for execution time

 05/07/2016 - hugocartwright ( https://github.com/hugocartwright )